b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 > ***17** And many more such things did he say unto them, telling them that there could be no atonement made for the sins of men, but every man fared in this life according to the management of the creature; therefore every man prospered according to his genius, and that every man conquered according to his strength; and whatsoever a man did was no crime.*

-Examining one's worldview from an outside perspective is a good way to evaluate them&mdash; at minimum, it can help you practice how to articulate or defend your beliefs.
+Examining one's worldview from an outside perspective is a good way to evaluate them— at minimum, it can help you practice how to articulate or defend your beliefs.
 Ideally, it would grant you some empathy for an outsider and their confusion over your dogma.

 Think of this theology from the perspective of an outsider like Korihor.
 "You believe that sins a) exist, b) will cause you to suffer for all eternity after you die, unless c) the sins be atoned for by someone who isn't born yet.
 Not one of these things can be demonstrably proven.
 You don't *know* any of this to be true, it sure sounds like a foolish tradition passed down by your ancestors."